breser/git2consul/README.md

 }
 ```

+It is enaough to only provide method body of your conversion function, and `file` variable here is important. `file` variable
-If you have a file called `product-service.properties` in your repo, it will be written to Consul as `PRODUCT-SERVICE.PROPERTIES`.
+is only way for accessing repo file name.
+If you have a file called `product-service.properties` in your repo, it will be
+written to Consul as `PRODUCT-SERVICE.PROPERTIES`.

 #### Debian packaging